40 winter

 27. Cashmere (S)hopping.
 How about shopping for cashmere in St. Moritz?
 Three of the best addresses are the traditional Cashmere House Lamm, the family business Hawico of Scotland and the new Extreme Cashmere store at Via Somplaz 7.

 28. Ice bathing in Lake St. Moritz.
 Admittedly, venturing into an ice-cold lake in sub-zero temperatures doesn't seem particularly appealing at first glance.
 But ice bathing has been proven to be healthy - and the adrenaline and endorphin rush is guaranteed.
-You can go ice bathing in Lake St. Moritz on your own and at your own risk, or alternatively, you can book an ice bathing session with a guide at the Carlton Hotel.
+You can go ice bathing in Lake St. Moritz on your own and at your own risk.

 29. Yoga on Snow.
 Yoga in the studio is passé, now there is yoga on snow.
 There are four wooden signs specially installed for this on the Paradiso slope in the Corviglia ski area.
 Each one describes a specific yoga theme to practise.
 Skiing and yoga all in one - a unique combination!